Missionware/odos-docs-src/src/manual/odos_introduction.md

 ## 2. N-Tier Applications & Object Managers

 ODOS provides a simplified programming paradigm to develop N-Tier applications using .NET by providing the components to manage and exchange the Objects' State throughout all tiers.
-The high level components that are responsible for interprocess communication and object state management are the Object Managers (OM).
+The high level components that are responsible for inter-process communication and object state management are the Object Managers (OM).
 Two main types of Object Managers exist.
 The Client Object Manager (COM) and the Server Object Manager (SOM).
 Server Object Managers are normally hosted on the services processes and Client Object Managers are hosted in Client Applications.

 ## 3. ODOS Server